jpasqua/WebThingApp/README.md

 The goal of the library is to do most of the work of handling the Web UI, GUI, settings management, and plugins, so the "app" can focus on the core functionality it is providing.
 <hr style='clear:left'></div>
 Here's an example of a `WebThingApp` called [MultiMon](https://github.com/jpasqua/MultiMon).
 It monitors up to 4 3D printers as well as providing time and weather information.
 In the case of [MultiMon](https://github.com/jpasqua/MultiMon), that means it can focus on 3D Printer functionality and leave (most of) the rest to `WebThingApp`.
+The library comes with a simple demo application called `CurrencyMon` which will be mentioned again below and has it's own [documentation](examples/CurrencyMon/README.md).

 ![](doc/images/MarbleMonitor512.jpg)